The Falls (Rankin novel): Plot summary

-A student vanishes in Edinburgh and her wealthy family of bankers ensures Lothian and Borders Police is under pressure to find her.
-The novel presents in detail a difficult case, where the newly appointed (and first female) Chief Super, Gill Templer, is trying to please her superiors and manipulate her CID officers.
+A student vanishes in Edinburgh and her wealthy family of bankers has put Lothian and Borders Police under pressure to find her.
+The novel presents a difficult case, where the newly appointed Chief Super, Gill Templer, is trying to please her superiors and CID officers.
 In the course of the novel, DC Siobhan Clarke must decide whether to take a plum position offered her by DCS Templer or stick with investigation in the style of John Rebus.

-Two sets of clues, one nineteenth-century and one twenty-first-century, appear.
+Two sets of clues, one dating from the nineteenth century, one from the twenty-first, appear.
 A carved wooden doll in a coffin found near the missing woman's East Lothian home leads Rebus to the National Museum of Scotland's collection of dolls in coffins found on Arthur's Seat in 1836, after the famous Burke and Hare murders in Edinburgh.
 Rebus also wanders into the Surgeons' Hall, where he meets several forensic pathologists of his acquaintance and sees the Burke and Hare exhibit there.
 A museum curator, Jean Burchill, alerts him to what might be a more recent serial killer marking his exploits with such coffins.
-While Rebus pursues these historical angles in libraries, police archives, and museums, DC Siobhan Clarke interacts with an electronic trail via computer and mobile phone.
-Clarke discovers that the woman who disappeared had been playing an Internet role-playing game, and tackles the virtual Quizmaster; she risks the same fate as the missing girl.
+While Rebus pursues these historical angles in libraries, police archives, and museums, DC Siobhan Clarke follows an electronic trail via computer and mobile phone.
+Clarke discovers that the woman who disappeared had been playing an Internet role-playing game, and tackles the virtual Quizmaster, risking the same fate as the missing girl.

-TV Adaptation
+TV adaptation

 The Falls was the first episode in the second Rebus television series, starring Ken Stott, airing in 2006.
-This version is substantially changed from the novel and somewhat resembles the plot of the film Chinatown.
+Rankin has a small cameo in the episode as: "the anonymous... bystander who rescues a woman from being mugged."

+Reception

+The book was well-received, becoming a UK Number 1 bestseller, with The Guardian praising the portrayal of Rankin's multiple versions of Edinburgh and the "interaction between Rankin's disparate group of prickly characters."
+Kirkus Reviews said: "Readers will find no city more beautiful than Edinburgh, no locale more intriguing than Arthur’s Seat—and no characters in the genre more provocative or sharply delineated than Rankin’s ongoing cast."
+Publishers Weekly gave the book a starred review, stating: "Rankin's brilliant evocation of a moody Edinburgh, deeply human characters and labyrinthine plot give dimension to this always absorbing series."